bundlewatch/bundlewatch/README.md

 If you're using, _Travis_, _CircleCI_ or _Wrecker_ these should all work out of the box.

-!> Have a look at the source code to see which variables are automatically found: https://github.com/bundlewatch/bundlewatch/blob/master/src/app/config/ciEnv.js#L36-L39
+> Have a look at the source code to see which variables are automatically found: https://github.com/bundlewatch/bundlewatch/blob/master/src/app/config/ciEnv.js#L36-L39

-> If CI variables aren't for you, you can also set them using config files or the Node API.

 ### CI Auth Variables Needed by BundleWatch
 - `BUNDLEWATCH_GITHUB_TOKEN`